software engineering screen

 Program summary

-This ABET–accredited online software engineering degree program is ideal for creative thinkers interested in coding and programming, mathematics, chemistry, and physics.
-Work with real companies during an industry-sponsored senior design project.
+This ABET–accredited online software engineering degree program is ideal for creative thinkers interested in coding and computer programming, mathematics, chemistry, and physics.
+During your senior year, you will work with real companies during an industry-sponsored design project.

 Application deadline